hooolden/lootfilter/README.md

 ## Holden's Modified NeverSink LootFilter ##

-**Based on the strict version of NeverSink's lootfilter**
+**Based on the strict version of NeverSink's lootfilter** **If you can't tell by the horrible wands and bows that are not filtered, this is for animate weapon currently..**

 I disagreed with some of the stuff that was showing up in this filter, and some of the sizes that it was showing up.
 I shrunk a lot of font sizes and hid everything that I didn't want to pick up.